Welcome

 SQE2 Syllabus

-For SQE2, you are required to understand the rules and practical application of the law relating to trustees’ duties, powers, and liability.
-This article covers critical syllabus points for trusts law, particularly relevant for identifying and advising on risks and best practices in client scenarios.
+For SQE2, you are required to understand the rules and practical application of the law relating to trustees’ duties, powers, and liability, with a focus on the following syllabus points:

 • The core fiduciary duties owed by trustees, including loyalty, care, and disclosure.